quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part87_11.8_Image_Proc.md

 x??

 #### K-Means Clustering with Pandas and Scikit-Learn
-K-means clustering is a popular unsupervised machine learning algorithm used to find distinct clusters in data by partitioning the dataset into \( k \) groups.
+K-means clustering is a popular unsupervised machine learning algorithm used to find distinct clusters in data by partitioning the dataset into $k$ groups.
 This code snippet demonstrates how to use Pandas for reading tabular data and Scikit-learn's KMeans for performing clustering.

 :p What does this code do?
 ??x